 Gareth McNarry, a HART PhD student undertaking a dual doctorate with the University of Lincoln and the University of Copenhagen, has recently had published, as lead author, an article on the importance of reflexivity and bracketing in sociological/phenomenological research.
 In the article, Gareth and his co-authors and supervisors, Prof Jacquelyn Allen-Collinson and Dr Adam Evans (Copenhagen), address the ‘thorny issue’ of epochē/bracketing when undertaking ethnographic ‘insider’ research.

 The paper portrays some of the key challenges encountered by Gareth when researching a group of competitive swimmers, particularly given that he was highly familiar with the world of competitive swimming, having been both a competitive swimmer and swimming coach.
 The article concludes by suggesting some practical ways in which researchers in sport and physical cultures might approach bracketing in ethnographic ‘insider’ research.
-The article is published online early in the international journal, Qualitative Research in Sport, Exercise & Health,
+The article is published (2019) in the international journal, Qualitative Research in Sport, Exercise & Health:

-McNarry, G, Allen-Collinson, J, Evans, A B (2018) Reflexivity and bracketing in sociological phenomenological research: researching the competitive swimming lifeworld, Qualitative Research in Sport, Exercise and Health, online early.
+McNarry, G, Allen-Collinson, J, Evans, A B (2019) Reflexivity and bracketing in sociological phenomenological research: researching the competitive swimming lifeworld, Qualitative Research in Sport, Exercise and Health.